 Continue to view detailed device data and security value in each sensor console.

-You may have hybrid network requirements where you can deliver some data to the cloud and other data must remain on-premises.
+You might have hybrid network requirements where you can deliver some data to the cloud and other data must remain on-premises.

 In this case, set up your system in a flexible and scalable configuration to fit your needs.
 Connect some of your OT sensors to the cloud and view data on the Azure portal, and keep other sensors managed on-premises only.